-Test on the model compound 1 410 4.4
+4.4 Test on the model compound 1

-4.4.1 ih-RIDME study
+405 4.4.1 ih-RIDME study

 We demonstrate the applicability of the above principles on a model compound 1.
 It contains the same nitroxide unit as the widely used spin label MTSL.
 This molecule is also characterized by an anisotropic distribution of protons with respect to the electron spin as will be the case in MTSL-labeled proteins.
-The chemical structure of the compound 1 is shown in Figure 8a.
+The chemical structure of the compound 1 is shown in Figure 7a.
+It contains a shape-persistent linear backbone of conjugated benzene rings and ethynylene units.
+To this backbone are attached